 How EPA Certified Stoves Work

 The two general approaches to meeting the EPA smoke emission limits are catalytic and non-catalytic combustion.
-Both approaches have proved effective, but there are performance differences.
+Both approaches have proved effective, but there are performance and visual differences.
 In catalytic combustion the smoky exhaust is passed through a coated ceramic honeycomb inside the stove where the gases and particles ignite and burn.
 The paladium coating on the ceramic structure lowers the ignition temperature of some components of the smoke as it passes through.

 Catalytic stoves are capable of producing a long, even heat output.
 All catalytic stoves have a lever-operated catalyst bypass damper which is opened for starting and reloading.
 The catalytic honeycomb degrades over time and must be replaced, but its durability is largely in the hands of the stove user.
 The catalyst can last more than six seasons if the stove is used properly, but if the stove is over-fired, garbage is burned and regular cleaning and maintenance are not done, the catalyst may break down in as little as two years.
 The long burns result in dirty glass because not enough combustion flows past the glass to keep soot from condensing on it.

 Non-catalytic stoves do not use a catalyst, but have three internal characteristics that create a good environment for complete combustion.
 These are firebox insulation, a large baffle to produce another reflective surface and a longer, hotter gas flow path, and pre-heated combustion air introduced through small holes above the fuel in the firebox.
 Non-cats cannot match the even heat output of catalytic stoves, but their owners love watching the beautiful fire they create.
 The baffle and some other internal parts of a non-catalytic stove will need replacement from time to time as they deteriorate with the high heat of efficient combustion.
 In addition to fire viewing, non-cat users also like the single-control simplicity and ease of use.